nbenaglia/my-airflow/docs/airflow/presentation.md

 If it absolutely can’t be avoided, Airflow does have a feature for operator cross-communication called `XCom`.

+There are 3 main types of operators:

+- Operators that performs an action, or tell another system to perform an action

+- Transfer operators move data from one system to another

+- Sensors are a certain type of operator that will keep running until a certain criterion is met.

 ---

 ## Operators (2)